 - hands on field work to conserve habitats including clearing invasive species, litter picking etc.

 - education in the community activities

-The project lasts 4 weeks minimum.
+The photography project lasts 4 weeks.
 Those that wish to stay on for extra weeks will be working closely with the volunteers to assist them in gathering photo research still needed, and will play the role of the photographer on the research truck after their first 4 weeks on the photography project.
+Speak to your Kaya advisor if you wish to stay longer.
 Read our blog to see how photographs can be used in monitoring wildlife.

 What skills do I need to be a Photography & Conservation Volunteer In Kruger, South Africa?